hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 You can also use the reference data included in our Test Pack to run your software tests outside of the scope of the scenarios that we have listed.
 These will have limited support.

 You must always remember to follow the same physical format for all data fields.
 For example, you could replace £5,000.00 guarantee amount to £11,000.00.

+You must also note:

+- if your software polls for movement updates, remember that all movements older than 28 days are removed automatically from our system
+- you will get an error message stating **404 Not Found** for all of the older movements that you are still polling for

 ## Checking API service availability